Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Recollections on compact rigid generation

 We will say that $f$ \emph{satisfies the projection formula at $X$}, if for all $Y$ the projection map is an equivalence.
 If $f$ satisfies the projection formula at $X$ for all $X$, then we say that $f$ \emph{satisfies the projection formula}. \end{dfn}

-\begin{prop} Suppose we are given a monoidal left adjoint $f^* : \CC \to \mathcal{D}$ between presentable categories. \begin{enumerate} \item $f$ satisfies the projection formula for dualizable objects in $\CC$. \item If $\CC$ is rigidly generated and $\mathcal{D}$ has compact unit, then $f_*$ preserves colimits. \item If $\CC$ is rigidly generated and $f_*$ preserves colimits, then $f$ satisfies the projection formula. \item $f_*$ is conservative if and only if the essential image of $f^*$ contains a family of generators. \item If $f$ satisfies the projection formula, $f_*$ preserves colimits and $f_*$ is conservative, then $f$ is $0$-affine. \end{enumerate} \end{prop}
+\begin{prop} Given a monoidal left adjoint $f^* : \CC \to \mathcal{D}$ between presentable categories, the following statements are true: \begin{enumerate} \item $f$ satisfies the projection formula for dualizable objects in $\CC$. \item If $\CC$ is rigidly generated and $\mathcal{D}$ has compact unit, then $f_*$ preserves colimits. \item If $\CC$ is rigidly generated and $f_*$ preserves colimits, then $f$ satisfies the projection formula. \item $f_*$ is conservative if and only if the essential image of $f^*$ contains a family of generators. \item If $f$ satisfies the projection formula, $f_*$ preserves colimits and $f_*$ is conservative, then $f$ is $0$-affine. \end{enumerate} \end{prop}

 Our arguments follow those from \cite{MNN} fairly closely, though the hypotheses are somewhat different. \todo{Are there more things to cite here?} Before proceeding to the proof of this proposition we give some examples to demonstrate its effectiveness.